rust-lang/rust/src/doc/rustc-dev-guide/src/traits/goals-and-clauses.md

 definitions given above, general goals basically consist in a combination of domain goals.

-Moreover, flattenning a bit the definition of clauses given previously, one can see that clauses are always of the form:
+Moreover, flattening a bit the definition of clauses given previously, one can see that clauses are always of the form:
 ```text
 forall<K1, ..., Kn> { DomainGoal :- Goal }